 Revealing a surprise to your children like a trip to Disney or a new swimming pool is one of the most enjoyable parts of being a parent.
 And for anyone that has had to share less enjoyable news you soon realize this is one of the hardest parts.

 How would we even deliver the news?!
 “Hey kids, Mommy and Daddy have made a decision that will completely turn your lives upside down and guess what?
 You’re just along for the ride.”
 Ugh, the butterflies seemed to be eating away at the lining in my stomach.
 Would we break their little hearts?

 I prayed they wouldn’t cry or worse…hate us forever.

-Okay readers, I promise not ALL of my posts will be this emotional (just wait for the hilarious one about how we explained topless beaches in Spain to the kids ha!) and have you yearning towards the fridge for a comforting tub of Ben & Jerry’s.
-Although, I’ll admit, I have gone through several tubs myself just writing this one…
+Okay guys, I promise not ALL of my posts will be this emotional (just wait for the hilarious one about how we explained topless beaches in Spain to the kids ha!).

 And then his teacher cued up the music to one last tune.
 A sweet melody called “Count on Me” by Bruno Mars.
 Suddenly my brain was filled with memories and my eyes filled with tears.
 Warm baby snuggles, stumbling first steps, nighttime feedings, first words and countless other milestones that get documented in the baby book but soon forgotten during the tumultuous and trying toddler years.